National Cemetery Administration

 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.

 Calverton National Cemetery is located in eastern Long Island between the towns of Manorville and Riverhead in Suffolk County.
 When the National Cemetery System constructed Calverton National Cemetery in 1978, the cemetery became the third national cemetery to be located on Long Island.
-The other national cemeteries situated on Long Island are Cypress Hills National Cemetery, in Brooklyn, N.Y., which was established in 1862 and Long Island National Cemetery, in Farmingdale, N.Y., established in 1936.
+The other national cemeteries situated on Long Island were Cypress Hills National Cemetery, in Brooklyn, New York, which was established in 1862 and Long Island National Cemetery, in Farmingdale, New York, established in 1936.
+St. Albans National Cemetery was established in Queens, New York in 2025.

-In 1974, Long Island National Cemetery was the only national cemetery on Long Island with available space for burials—but its maximum burial capacity was soon to be exhausted.
-As a result, plans were developed by the National Cemetery System to construct a new regional cemetery to serve the greater New York area—home, then, to nearly three million veterans and their dependents.
+In 1974, Long Island National Cemetery was the only national cemetery on Long Island with available space for first interment burials — but its maximum burial capacity was soon to be exhausted.
+As a result, plans were developed by the National Cemetery System to construct a new regional cemetery to serve the greater New York area — home, then, to nearly three million Veterans and their dependents.
 On December 7, 1977, a 902-acre tract of land was transferred from the U.S. Naval Weapons Industrial Reserve Plant at Calverton to the Veterans Administration for use as a national cemetery.
+A later land transfer from the naval installation brought the national cemetery to 1,045 acres.

 The National Cemetery System realized that Calverton National Cemetery would become one of its more active cemeteries.
 For that reason, they designed and built a feature called a committal "wheel" of shelters that permits multiple burial services to be held simultaneously.
 To the left of the main cemetery entrance, around the Veteran's Circle, are seven committal shelters.
 After the funeral service, the caskets are moved into the hub of the wheel and then transported to their respective gravesites.
-One floral arrangement is taken to the gravesite.
-In 1983, the walls of the committal shelters were reconstructed to serve as columbaria for the inurnment of cremated remains.
-Calverton is the largest, and one of the most active national cemeteries currently overseen by the National Cemetery Administration.
+Calverton is one of the largest, and one of the most active national cemeteries currently overseen by the National Cemetery Administration.

 Monuments and Memorials

-Calverton National Cemetery features a memorial pathway lined with a variety of memorials that honor America's veterans.
-As of 2009, there are 23 memorials here, most commemorating soldiers of 20th century wars.
+Calverton National Cemetery features a memorial walkway lined with a variety of memorials that honor America's Veterans.
+As of 2026, there are 28 memorials commemorating the service and sacrifice of our nation's Veterans.

 The Medal of Honor is the highest award for valor in action against an enemy force that can be bestowed upon an individual serving in the Armed Services of the United States.
-Recipients receive the Medal of Honor from the president on behalf of Congress.
-It was first awarded during the Civil War and eligibility criteria for the Medal of Honor have changed over time.
+Recipients receive the Medal of Honor from the President on behalf of Congress.
+It was first awarded during the Civil War and the eligibility criteria, medal design, and recognition on a recipients' grave marker have all evolved over time.
+There are 434 Medal of Honor recipients interred at VA national cemeteries including 6 double recipients.

 Lieutenant Michael P. Murphy (Afghanistan).
 He was a U.S. Navy SEAL who received the Medal of Honor posthumously for service in Afghanistan during Operation Redwing, June 28, 2005.
 Murphy is buried in Section 67, Site 3710.